 - Associate Professor, Faculty of Law, McGill University, 2012-2020

 - Assistant Professor, Faculty of Law, McGill University, 2007-2012

 - Boulton Fellow, Faculty of Law, McGill University, 2006-2007

 - Research and Teaching Fellow, Institute of Roman Law and Comparative Legal History, University of Bonn, 2005-2006

 - Candidate Notary (“Notarassessor”), Rhenish Chamber of Notaries, Germany, 2004-2005

 - Research and Teaching Fellow, Institute of Labour and Commercial Law, University of Cologne, 2001-2003

 - Clerkship, Court of Appeal, Cologne, Germany, 1998-2000

 Areas of Interest

-Legal history, comparative law, legal theory, private law, Roman law, legal education.
+Legal history, comparative law, legal theory, private law, legal education.
 Professor Dedek is always interested in supervising graduate work in these areas.